jessequinn/hugo-personal-site/content/posts/mlp-numpy/index.md

 ---
-title: MLPs with Numpy
+title: 'MLPs with Numpy'
-description: I present some recent work in my study of multilayered perceptrons (MLPs)
+description: 'I present some recent work in my study of multilayered perceptrons (MLPs)'
-img: joao-tzanno-G9_Euqxpu4k-unsplash.jpg
+cover:
+  image: 'tim-johnson-nzNFrYccgWk-unsplash.jpg'
   alt: MLPs with Numpy
 ShowToc: true
-date: 2019-10-28T03:00:00.000Z
+date: "2019-10-28"
-updateAt: 2020-07-19T03:00:00.000Z
 ---

 I wanted to showcase some work I recently completed for a course in deep learning.
 I was recently challenged to make some MLPs with numpy and nothing else.
 Here is the [code](https://github.com/jessequinn/Coursera_DL/blob/master/week2/NumpyNN%20(honor).ipynb).